Plight of children in India makes headlines

 Railway Children recently arranged for The Observer’s Home Affairs Editor Mark Townsend to visit projects in India, which are on the frontline in the fight to find and protect the thousands of children who arrive every year at India’s busiest and most dangerous train stations.

 Mark found his visit to Sealdah Station in Kolkata an eye-opening experience, giving him the opportunity to witness first-hand the harsh reality of life for these vulnerable children, who are often as young as four years old.

 He had approached us in March this year after watching the Hollywood film Lion and being moved by the true story of little Saroo Brierly who, at age five, went missing at a train station and was lost to his family before he was finally reunited with his biological mother twenty-five years later.

-Mark’s powerful article, which appeared in the Observer this weekend, is now helping us to reach new audiences and raise even greater awareness of the issues we're tackling.
+Mark’s powerful article, which appeared in the Observer this weekend, is now helping Railway Children to reach new audiences and raise even greater awareness of the issues being tackled.

-Our plan to transform India's stations into 'Child Friendly Spaces' will keep children safe and protect them from the abusers and traffickers, who target railway stations looking for easy prey.
-Our Child Help Desks give them somewhere to go for protection, food, shelter and safety.
+Railway Children's plan to transform India's stations into 'Child Friendly Spaces' will keep children safe and protect them from the abusers and traffickers, who target railway stations looking for easy prey.
+The Child Help Desks give them somewhere to go for protection, food, shelter and safety.

-We have developed a network of these child friendly stations and continue to expand this programme so that we are able to protect even more children at risk.
-And with the support of individuals like Mark who are helping us to raise awareness and widen the reach of our work, combined with the invaluable support of our donors, we stand a much better chance of improving the understanding of the true plight of India’s street children and ensuring they receive the support they so urgently need.
+A network of these child friendly stations has been developed and Railway Children will continue to expand this programme so that even more children at risk will be protected.
+And with the support of individuals like Mark who are helping raise awareness and widen the reach of the work, combined with the invaluable support of donors, Railway Children stands a much better chance of improving the understanding of the true plight of India’s street children and ensuring they receive the support they so urgently need.